X16Community/x16-docs/X16 Reference - 01 - Overview.md

 A future upgrade path for the X16 may involve the 65C816.
 It is almost fully compatible with the 65C02 except for 4 instructions (`BBRx`, `BBSx`, `RMBx`, and `SMBx`).
-It is adviseable not to use these instructions when writing programs for the X16.
+It is advisable not to use these instructions when writing programs for the X16.

 <!-- For PDF formatting -->
 <div class="page-break"></div>